AtoMicKraK1n/NFT-Project-RiseIn/README.md

 # NFT Transcations

-Basically my project do three things:
+Basically my project do four things:
 1. Mints an NFT
 2. Transfer an NFT
 3. Burns an NFT